mixxxdj/mixxx/source/glossary.rst

      The waveform summary shows the waveform envelope of the track near the current playback postition.

    waveform overview
      The waveform overview shows the waveform envelope of the entire track, and is useful because they allow DJs to see breakdowns far in advance.

    key lock
      With key lock enabled, the tempo of the track will change but the pitch remains consistent.
 When unlocked, the pitch slider will speed up (or slow down) the track and the pitch will increase (or decrease) along with it.

    headphone button
      The headphone button is used to indicate whether or not you are pre-listening to a deck or sampler in your headphones.

+   operating system
+     Your operating system (OS) is the computing environment on your computer.
+For example, Windows, Mac OS X, or GNU/Linux are the three operating systems that Mixxx supports.

    head/mix button
      The head/mix button is used to control how much you mix the :term:`master